Hanabi-Live/hanabi-live/docs/INSTALL.md

 <br />

+## Automate test running in VSCode

+To have VSCode automatically run tests you need to perform the following steps:

+- Windows:
+  - Open a Command Prompt as an administrator
+  - Go to `cd [code path]\package\client`
+  - Create a symbolic link to the `node_modules` directory of the root path: `mklink /D node_modules ..\..\node_modules`
+- Mac / Linux:
+  - Go to `cd [code path root]/package/client`
+  - Create a symbolic link to the `node_modules` directory of the root path: `ln -s ..\..\node_modules node_modules`

 ## Installation for Production (Linux)

 These instructions assume you are running Ubuntu 20.04 LTS.
 Some adjustments may be needed if you are on a different flavor of Linux.